PreciousTosin/academy-records/README.md

-<h1 align="center" >webtrack-assessment</h1>
+<h1 align="center" >Academy-Records</h1>

 <p align="center">
 <a href="https://circleci.com/gh/PreciousTosin/webtrack-assessment"><img src="https://circleci.com/gh/PreciousTosin/webtrack-assessment.svg?style=shield" alt="Build Status"></a>
 </p>

-webtrack-assessment is a simple CRUD application built using mongo, nodejs and express.
+Academy-Records is a simple CRUD application built using mongo, nodejs and express.
 It is written using ES6 javascript and it incorporates babel for transpiling server-side code to ES5 and webpack for bundling  client-side modules